ionhandshaker/distmesh/README.md

 Description
 -----------

-The DistMesh code was invented by Per-Olof Persson and Gilbert Strang in the Department of Mathematics at MIT.
-More detailed descriptions of the original DistMesh algorithm can be found in the SIAM Review paper and other references linked below.
+The DistMesh algorithm was invented by Per-Olof Persson and Gilbert Strang in the Department of Mathematics at MIT.
+More detailed descriptions of the original DistMesh method and MATLAB mesh generation code can be found in the SIAM Review paper and other references linked below.

 The simplicity of the DistMesh algorithm is due to using signed distance functions (level sets) to specify and describe domains,